Understanding Types of Research – With Example

 The basic and applied research can be categorized into three types these are:

 1. Qualitative research

 It is an inquiry conducted for gathering information on a specific topic.
-By conducting the Qualitative research you will be able to acquire a huge volume of information.
+By conducting Qualitative research you will be able to acquire a huge volume of information.
 This type of investigation will help you in developing a good understanding of the problem.

 Qualitative research allows you to analyze and sees things in a natural setting.
 Observing things in the natural setting is very much crucial for generating accurate results.

-The few most popular techniques which are utilized for gathering facts related to the subject are survey, interview, focus group, questionnaire, observation, etc. In short, Qualitative research is a proper technique for accumulation and analysis of facts done for producing meaningful conclusions.
+The few most popular techniques which are utilized for gathering facts related to the subject are survey, interview, focus group, questionnaire, observation, etc. In short, Qualitative research is a proper technique for the accumulation and analysis of facts done for producing meaningful conclusions.